sputnik5459/sputnik5459/README.md

 My name's Anton 🌱

 - Most of all, I'm a professional backend developer (python, golang).
-- In my free time I study c++ and game development (native: OpenGL, SDL, etc).
+- In spare time I study c++ and game development (native: OpenGL, SDL, etc).
 - Also, interested in neural networks, AI technologies and ethical hacking.

 <!--